Recommendations for research

 - 4 Information about presenting and explaining tests

 In 2010, the guideline committee made the following recommendations for research.
 The committee's full set of research recommendations is detailed in the full guideline.

-1 Cost-effectiveness of multislice CT coronary angiography for ruling out obstructive CAD in people with troponin-negative acute coronary syndromes
+1 Cost-effectiveness of multislice CT coronary angiography for ruling out obstructive coronary artery disease in people with troponin-negative acute coronary syndromes

-Is multislice CT coronary angiography a cost-effective first-line test for ruling out obstructive CAD in people with suspected troponin-negative acute coronary syndromes?
+Is multislice CT coronary angiography a cost-effective first-line test for ruling out obstructive coronary artery disease (CAD) in people with suspected troponin-negative acute coronary syndromes?

 Current European Society of Cardiology guidelines state that in troponin-negative ACS with no ST‑segment change on the ECG, 'a stress test is recommended… in patients with significant ischaemia during the stress test, coronary angiography and subsequent revascularisation should be considered'.
 Yet stress testing has relatively low sensitivity and specificity for diagnosing CAD in this group of people.
 Therefore a significant proportion of at-risk people are missed while others with normal coronary arteries are subjected to an unnecessary invasive coronary angiogram.
 Multislice CT coronary angiography is highly sensitive and provides a potentially useful means for early rule-out of CAD in troponin-negative acute coronary disease.
 We need to know whether it is cost effective compared with exercise ECG as a first test in the diagnostic work-up of this group.

 In what circumstances should telephone advice be given to people calling with chest pain?
 Is the appropriateness influenced by age, sex or symptoms?